 In some instances, the family tree is part of learning about immigration or family studies.
 It may also be used as a launching point for lessons in genetics and heredity.

 Before you move forward with a family tree project in your classroom, examine the goals of your project, then see if you can come up with a more inclusive option for students.
+Something that will foster a sense of pride and self confidence and self love for the students themselves and their families.
+No matter how those family tree branches curve and twist.

 Here are a few ideas for inclusive family tree projects.